primefaces/primefaces/docs/10_0_0/core/dynamiccontent.md

 - slower rendering time; it should be avoided to use it very often in the view or inside repeating components like _ui:repeat_
 - larger content size

+### Use InputStream / byte[] array

+You may already have your image in memory in an `InputStream` or `byte[]` array.
+We will try to determine your image content using magic bytes to figure out if its a PNG, JPG, or GIF.
+If you need to set a content-type, we recommend to use the _org.primefaces.model.StreamedContent_.